Club Directory

 Point of care ultrasound (POCUS) is a tool used at the bedside in even the most rural and remote settings.
 With POCUS, physicians have the power to drastically improve health care outcomes by allowing for dynamic patient assessment, earlier diagnosis, expedient and highly precise patient management.

-The NMP Pocus club aims to promote early exposure and hands-on learning opportunities for students in the northern, rural, and remote medical program.
-Through these initiatives, we hope to inspire curiosity in ultrasound and confidence in its use
+The NMP Pocus Interest Group aims to promote early exposure and hands-on learning opportunities for students in the northern, rural, and remote medical program.
+Through these initiatives, we hope to inspire curiosity in ultrasound and confidence in its use.

 Description: Currently, we host one event per month whereby POCUS-certified physicians volunteer their time to teach medical students the foundational skills of ultrasound in a small group setting.